M. Butterfly

 M. Butterfly is a play by David Henry Hwang.
-The story, while entwined with that of the opera Madama Butterfly, is based most directly on the relationship between French diplomat Bernard Boursicot and Shi Pei Pu, a Peking opera singer.
+The story, while entwined with that of the opera Madama Butterfly, is based most directly on the relationship between French diplomat Bernard Boursicot and Shi Pei Pu, a Beijing opera singer.
 The play premiered on Broadway in 1988 and won the 1988 Tony Award for Best Play.
 In addition to this, it was a Pulitzer Prize for Drama finalist in 1989.

 Productions

 M. Butterfly premiered at the National Theatre, Washington, DC, on February 10, 1988.

 The play opened on Broadway at the Eugene O'Neill Theatre on March 20, 1988, and closed after 777 performances on January 27, 1990.
 It was produced by Stuart Ostrow and directed by John Dexter; it starred John Lithgow as Gallimard and BD Wong as Song Liling.
 David Dukes, Anthony Hopkins, Tony Randall, and John Rubinstein played Gallimard at various times during the original run.
+Alec Mapa was also B.D.
+Wong's understudy and was eventually cast to replace B. D. Wong for the role of Song Liling in the Broadway production of the play.

 The play was a 1989 finalist for the Pulitzer Prize for Drama.

-A highly unusual abstract staging, featuring Puccini's opera Madame Butterfly intermixed with French pop music, had Kazakh countertenor Erik Kurmangaliev star as Song; he also sang two of Butterfly's arias live during the show.
-This production was directed by Roman Viktyuk in Moscow, Russia and ran from 1990 to 1992.
+A production of M. Butterfly ran in Moscow, Russia from 1990 to 1992, directed by Roman Viktyuk.
+It had a highly unusual abstract staging, featuring the original opera Madame Butterfly intermixed with French pop music.
+Kazakh countertenor Erik Kurmangaliev starred as Song; he also sang two of Butterfly's arias live during the show.

 It is published by Plume and in an acting edition by Dramatists Play Service.
 An audio recording of the play was produced by L.A.
 Theatre Works, with Lithgow and Wong reprising their Broadway roles along with Margaret Cho.

 A Broadway revival opened on October 26, 2017, at the Cort Theatre, with previews beginning on October 7.
 Starring Clive Owen and Jin Ha, the production was directed by Julie Taymor.
 David Henry Hwang made changes to the original text for the revival, mostly centering on the issue of intersectional identities, but also for clarifications.